MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 The following prerequisites apply to this feature.

-1. Customers must have an Microsoft Entra tenant.
+1. Customers must have a Microsoft Entra tenant.
 2. Admins must have Microsoft Edge version 93 or greater installed and the latest version of the [policy files](https://aka.ms/edgeenterprise).
 3. Admins need to be an [Microsoft Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) on the tenant to access the Microsoft Edge site lists experience.